nori-dot-eco/contracts/docs/Removal.md

 function getMarketBalance() external view returns (uint256)
 ```

-The current total balance of all removal tokens owned by the &#x60;Market&#x60; contract.
+The current total balance of all removal tokens owned by the `Market` contract.
 This sum is maintained as a running total for efficient lookup during purchases.